loconomics-au/coop-website/README.md

 4. Marketing.
 It’s a big world out there.
 People will want to know about Loconomics Australia when we launch.

 5. Spread the word.
 Tell your friends, tell your dog.
 All are welcome to join and get involved.

+6. Join us in the Incubator program with [Incubator Coop](https://www.incubator.coop/loconomics-australia/)

 ### The Seven Principles of Cooperatives